harisheoran/harisheoran.github.io/content/_index.md

-Undoing chaos, one YAML file at a time.

-🚀 Hi, I’m Harish, a DevOps and Backend Engineer.
+Hi, I’m Harish, a DevOps and Backend Engineer.
 I craft efficient CI/CD pipelines, develop backend systems & CLI tools in Go, and automate infrastructure with tools like Kubernetes and Terraform to create seamless workflows.

 <p class="py-1"></p>
     <p>